shaonsina/sina-extension-for-elementor/readme.txt

 == FREE EXTENDERS ==
 1. [Morphing Animation](https://sina-extension.sinaextra.com/morphing-animation): Apply an animation to any content of the widget.
-2. [Transform](https://sina-extension.sinaextra.com/transform): Display content by transforming in the different dimensions.

 == PRO WIDGETS ==